 This document is an Addendum to the Environmental Impact Report (EIR) prepared for the Carson 2040 General Plan Update (General Plan Update) (State Clearinghouse No. 2001091120, December 2022), which was certified by the City of Carson (City) on April 4, 2023 (Certified EIR).
-The Certified EIR may be viewed at the following link: https://www.carson2040.com/.
-In accordance with the California Environmental Quality Act (CEQA), this Addendum to the Certified EIR analyzes a proposed residential development project on a site analyzed as part of the General Plan Update (the Modified Project) and demonstrates that the Modified Project does not present any of the circumstances requiring the preparation of a Supplemental or Subsequent EIR pursuant to Public Resources Code, Section 21166 or CEQA Guidelines Section 15162 and 15163.
+In accordance with the California Environmental Quality Act (CEQA), this Addendum to the Certified EIR analyzes a proposed residential development project on a site analyzed as part of the General Plan Update (the Modified Project) and demonstrates that the Modified Project does not meet the standards for a Supplemental or Subsequent EIR pursuant to Public Resources Code, Section 21166 or CEQA Guidelines Section 15162 and 15163.